jlauron/py-fpgrowth/README.md

 ## Implementation of the FP-Growth algorithm

 This project contains a python implementation of the FP-Growth algorithm used for mining frequent itemsets.
+See http://en.wikipedia.org/wiki/Association_rule_learning#cite_note-fp-growth-17 for more information.

 **Usage:**